Your accountant wants to be part of your management team

 Working relationships are useful

 Deyell adds further meetings might be necessary for those involved in transition planning or working through other major changes.
-According to Stuart Person, a farmer based in the Edmonton, Alta. area and national director of primary producers with MNP, a national tax and business advisory firm, frequent meetings are even more important for those taking more managerial roles on larger farms.
+According to Stuart Person, a farmer based in the Edmonton, Alta. area and Senior Vice President, Agriculture at MNP, a national tax and business advisory firm, frequent meetings are even more important for those taking more managerial roles on larger farms.

 Regardless of farm size, more engagement helps establish good working relationships and allow for some tasks to be delegated.